sidneykung/Housing_Price_Model/README.md

 ## Results

-During the exploratory data analysis phase, I discovered that the 'sqft_living' and 'price' have a highly positive correlation.
+During the exploratory data analysis phase, I discovered that the `sqft_living` and `price` have a highly positive correlation.
 Therefore, the higher the interior sqft, the higher the selling price.

 ![sqft_living](./visualizations/sqft_living.png)

-Additionally, it was discovered that the total property size does not determine whether a house sells for higher
+Additionally, it was discovered that the total property size does not determine whether a house sells for higher.

 ![entire_property](./visualizations/entire_property.png)